uktrade/trade-access-program/frontend/README.md

 # trade-access-program-frontend
-This folder contains the user facing service hosted on gov.uk for the Tradeshow Access Program.
+This folder contains the user facing service hosted on gov.uk for the Tradeshow Access Programme.